 The Soldier’s Gift

-Amoving story of one family’s courage and endurance during World War I. Tony Palmer and Jane Tanner combine for this eloquent and beautifully written book.
+A moving story of one family’s courage and endurance during World War I. Tony Palmer and Jane Tanner combine for this eloquent and beautifully written book.
 It perfectly encapsulates a time that was pivotal to Australia’s history.
-The Soldier’s Gift is a window into the devastation and destruction of the war, the tragedy and the long-lasting effects it has on Australia and families.
+The Soldier’s Gift is a window into the devastation and destruction of the war, tragedy, and its long-lasting effects on Australia and families.